How to Start a House Cleaning Business

 Up Front Costs

-Tip – You don’t need eight different kinds of cleaning liquid.
-Get two or three different kinds and get started!
+Tip – You don’t need an arsenal of specialized cleaning products.
+Start with two or three quality solutions and begin serving customers!

 Ongoing Expenses